Algerian Ivy foliage

 Other Names: syn.
 Hedera canariensis var. algeriensis

 An evergreen climbing vine or dense groundcover with beautiful deep green leaves; salt tolerant leaves may bronze in winter; a very drought tolerant ivy, once established; vigorous grower

-Algerian Ivy has dark green foliage.
+Algerian Ivy has dark green evergreen foliage on a plant with a spreading habit of growth.
 The glossy lobed leaves remain dark green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Algerian Ivy is a multi-stemmed evergreen woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.